taektay/ee106/docs/logistics.rst

 Please consider reaching out to the TA in the following preferred order, regarding technical issues.

 1. **Office Hour**.
-Please wisely use the time at the lab, during which TA can give detailed explanations.
+Please wisely use the time at the lab, during which the TA can give detailed explanations.

 2. **Canvas**.
 If you have any questions/concerns offline, please ask on Canvas (Piazza section) first.